jonshaw199/af1/README.md

 ### Features

 - :electric_plug: Websocket Client
+- :handshake: ESP-Now P2P (2-Way; Auto-Connect)
 - :globe_with_meridians: HTTP Client
-- :handshake: ESP-Now P2P (Auto-Connect)
 - :arrows_counterclockwise: AP/STA Mode (Use websocket, HTTP, and ESP-Now concurrently)
-- :stopwatch: Time Sync Devices/Tasks (without IR)
+- :stopwatch: Time Sync Devices/Tasks
 - :calendar: Event Scheduling
 - :trident: State Management
 - :radio: Over the air (ArduinoOTA) firmware updates

 ### Overview

 A state entity defines the behavior for a state, and new state entities can be created by extending the `Base` class.
 When creating new state entities, setup, loop, message handling, and other behavior from `Base` can be overridden as necessary.

-This is a trivial example:
+Until the dust settles, practical and up-to-date examples can be found in the [AF1-1](https://github.com/jonshaw199/af1-1/blob/main/firmware/lights/src/main.cpp) project.
+A more trivial example can be seen below:

 ```
 #include <AF1.h>